-Meanwhile, nuclear power and technology provide a host of other benefits, such as fighting cancer, making our food safe, powering spacecraft, and even supporting the nascent hydrogen economy.
+From our conventional reactors that have been supply stable, low-carbon power for generations, to newer designs including small modular reactors, Canada continues to be a world leader in nuclear.
+But it's not just about power - nuclear power and technology provide a host of other benefits, such as fighting cancer, ensuring food safety, powering spacecraft, and even supporting the nascent hydrogen economy.